Australian deputy prime minister survives internal revolt

-CANBERRA, Australia (AP) — Australia’s deputy prime minister on Tuesday withstood a challenge to his leadership from his own party mounted by the man he replaced two years ago.
+CANBERRA, Australia (AP) — Australia’s deputy prime minister on Tuesday withstood a challenge to his leadership mounted by the man he replaced two years ago.

-The Nationals party has not revealed the size of the margin that returned Deputy Prime Minister Michael McCormack to party leader.
+The Nationals party has not revealed the size of the margin that returned Deputy Prime Minister Michael McCormack.
 The leadership was confirmed in a ballot of 21 Nationals lawmakers.

-He had been challenged by Barnaby Joyce who quit as Nationals leader in 2018 over controversy surrounding a child he had with a former staffer and allegations that he had sexually harassed another woman.
+He had been challenged by Barnaby Joyce, who quit as Nationals leader in 2018 over a controversy surrounding a child he had with a former staffer and allegations that he had sexually harassed another woman.

 Joyce had argued that McCormack had not advocated strongly enough for their rural constituents, many of whom are struggling against a protracted drought and devastating wildfires.